spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/ssl-certificate-management.md

 6. Copy and paste the certificate key into the **Key** field.

-7. Copy and paste the certificate authority into the **Certificate authority** field.
+7. Copy and paste the certificate authority into the **Certificate Authority** field.

    ![A view of the certificate upload screen](/palette_system-management_ssl-certificate-management_system-address.webp)